 If you wish to bid for a property, you will need to register.
 A registration desk is typically set up at the entrance of an auction, where real estate agents can answer any last-minute questions you may have and assign you a bidder number.
 You will be required to provide identification such as a driver’s licence or passport to register for an auction.

-In addition to providing identification, you will need to have a personal cheque, bank cheque or deposit bond with you so that you are able to pay the deposit if you are successful.
+In addition to providing identification, you will need to be able to pay the deposit if you are successful.
+Check with the agent first about the options available for you to pay this.
+The most common methods are cash, credit card, personal or bank cheque or a deposit bond.
+There are other options to assist with having these funds available on the day like, DEFT Auction Pay.
 If you are planning to bid on behalf of someone else you will also need to have paperwork showing that you have been authorised to do so.

 5. Familiarise yourself with auction terms and conditions

 An auction is an unconditional sale.
 Ensure that you read and fully understand the auction terms and conditions prior to bidding, and ask a real estate agent if you have any questions.
 These conditions will always be displayed at an auction and can also be found on the NSW Fair Trading Website.